vmagnin/fundamental_constants/README.md

 Be careful, don't use for production.
 For the moment the integrity of the data in the Fortran module has not been verified.

-## TODO

-**The Python script also generates a Fortran test program which try to print the two first columns, with the same formatting.
-When ready, we could then use a diff tool to validate the Fortran module.**
+**The Python script also generates a Fortran test program which prints the two first columns, with the same formatting as in the CODATA NIST file.** The `meld` diff tool can be used to compare that txt file with the NIST file, in order to validate the Fortran module.
+The Fortran module seems correct, but there is still a few printing errors in the txt file.

-We have now to add blanks between groups of digits.

 # References